gjohl/alphadog/README.md

   long_name, asset_class, currency, p_weight?, market_data call and params
 - data_retrieval should handle periodic/daily retrieval of new data nd save to some database (CSV file for now?).
 The signals should all read their data from this database.
+- Get data from quandl
+- Bulk out technical indicators using ta-lib

  ### Done
 - Refactor strategies as signals, which will have the raw signal functions.
 - Create framework folder to handle forecast scaling, diversification multipliers, weights etc.
 - Create a second strategy (mean reversion? open to close?) to implement in the InstrumentForecast class.
-Created breakout signal
+Created breakout signal.
+- Add tests for breakout

 ## To Read:
 - Kelly Criterion
 - Perry Kaufman signals book
-- Leverage trading
+- Leveraged trading

 ## Future modules: